Alexmhack/AI-ChatBot-MongoDB/README.md

 2. Change your working directory to the root of this repo and run, `poetry install`
 3. In your *.env*, add your MongoDB credentials.
-4. simply comment out `MONDODB_REPLICA_SET_NAME` environment variable since it is not required for local or development run.
+4. Simply comment out `MONDODB_REPLICA_SET_NAME` environment variable since it is not required for local or development run.

 ### SQL Database